chevcast/shotgun/README.md

 > $ topic 123 -r
 > Please enter your reply.

 The user is forced to type the entire 'topic 123' command over again just so he/she can supply the '-r' flag.
-With command contexts your topic command can simply do this:
+With command contexts you can simply call this helper function from inside your command module:

     this.setContext('topic 123');

-This simple helper will setup a command context.
+This simple helper will setup a command context for 'topic 123'.
 Now all the user's input will be appended to that context.
 The new user experience will be something like this:

 > $ topic 123
 > [displays topic content]